navapbc/template-infra/infra/README.md

     }
     ```

-3. Then since we're going to be destroying the tfstate buckets, you'll want to unconfigure them, so you want to comment out or delete the s3 backend configuration and run `terraform init -force-copy` to copy the tfstate back to a local tfstate file.
+3. Then since we're going to be destroying the tfstate buckets, you'll want to move the tfstate file out of S3 and back to your local system.
+Comment out or delete the s3 backend configuration and run `terraform init -force-copy` to copy the tfstate back to a local tfstate file.

     ```terraform
     # Comment out or delete the backend block